What's The Difference Between Force-Carbonated And Traditional Sparkling Wine?

 Force-carbonation opens sparkling wine possibilities

 With a delicate and storied creation process, traditional sparkling wines typically fit a classic palate.
 Often upheld by legal regulation for a denomination of origin, they follow a rigid creation process.
 Plus, their creation method carries limitations.
-It's difficult to create sweet wines with the process, since the sugars quickly ferment into the yeast.
+It's more difficult to create sweet wines with the process, since the sugars ferment so quickly.
 And the palate and carbonation levels are also far more difficult to control.

 Forced carbonation enables precise control of carbon dioxide levels.
 The wine texture can be easily manipulated and matched to the grapes utilized during production.
 Additionally, the alcohol level is more malleable, enabling low-ABV creations more easily.
 And there is the price aspect; delicious bottles of fizz become more accessible.
 So, while this wine-making style may comprise some bottles reserved as the most affordable option, it's not only about lower-quality offerings.
 From rieslings to California blends, new and exciting force-carbonated sparkling wines are expanding the market.